 Most of us are convinced to know enough about our diet.
 It is easy to believe that our diet is something we understand, that we are in charge of and control.
 We believe to know what is appropriate for us.
 Often enough we see ourselves on the right path.
 We take the right choices for ourselves.
 Within our confirmation bias we find always a good statement that underlines what we are doing and why it is good for us.

-You can ask 100 people about their diet, and most of them might claim their diet is good and balanced.
+You can ask 100 people about their diet, and most of them might claim their diet is good and healthy.
 It is almost comic when you see two people with two different standpoints getting into an argument.
 You can put any two types of person into a ring and let them verbally fight.
 Arguments that support their standpoint fly like fists from one to another.
 Whereas one see’s himself right, the other feels attacked, misunderstood and in the urge to respond strong on their standpoint.

 So how can it be, that what we believe is right can have so many shades?
 If there is one right thing, why are there so many distinct standpoints?
 Is there even a right way and a wrong way when you ask yourself what you eat?